SamiIonesi/Top-150-interview/README.md

 # Top_150_interview
-This repository is meant to share top 150 interview questions from different areas of Data Structures &amp; Algorithms.
+This repository is meant to share my solutions for the top 150 interview LeetCode problems from different areas of Data Structures &amp; Algorithms.

+## Arrays / Strings

+### Dificulty: Simple

+#### 1. Merge Sorted Array